mickaelurien/blockchain/README.md

 This project is a simple blockchain implementation in Node.js.
 ## How to use it

-To use this project, enter with your terminal in the folder and simply run
+To use this project, go in the project and simply run

 ```bash
   node index.js